 Judaism has been described as a civilization as well as a religion, and that is reflected in the culture and ethnic distinctiveness of the Jewish people.
 At Beth Shalom, we recognize that many Jews find their connection to the Jewish community through cultural activities and appreciation.
 This section highlights those activities and provides a window into the possibilities for cultural expression in Judaism.

 Music is a fundamental part, not only of our heritage, but of our religion as well.
-From our Cantor Emeritus Moshe Taube, to our Rabbi Adelson, to the Executive Director Rob Menes, our leadership all have advanced degrees in music and are constantly looking at new ways to infuse music into the daily life o f the community.
+From our Cantor Emeritus Moshe Taube, to our Rabbi Adelson, our leadership all have advanced degrees in music and are constantly looking at new ways to infuse music into the daily life o f the community.